 Amorphous silicon cells are the most recent development in the solar cell industry.
 They are made of amorphous silicon, and the atoms are not ordered in a crystal lattice pattern.

-To produce these cells, silicon is deposited in an extremely thin layer on a backing substrate.
-At times, numerous layers of silicon are deposited in slightly different ways to respond to varying wavelengths of light and are laid on each other to enhance efficiency.
+Silicon is deposited in an extremely thin layer on a backing substrate to produce these cells.
+At times, numerous silicon layers are deposited in slightly different ways to respond to varying wavelengths of light and are laid on each other to enhance efficiency.

 Advantages of Amorphous Silicon Solar Cells